octokit/go-octokit/README.md

 Go toolkit for the GitHub API.

-This project is no longer maintained.
-If you are looking for a stable, well-maintained client for the GitHub API v3, please consider [google/go-github](https://github.com/google/go-github).
-If you're interested in using the GraphQL API v4, the recommended library is [shurcooL/githubv4](https://github.com/shurcooL/githubv4).

 ## Status

 This project is no longer maintained.
 If you are looking for a stable, well-maintained client for the GitHub API v3,